You can think of flows as a folder in which you can put bot dialogs that are related to the same topic.

 Reserve one flow for general questions, such as your offloading settings and your not understood bot dialog.

-There are four kinds of bot dialogs, each with its own color and functionalities.
+There are four kinds of dialog states, each with its own color and functionalities.

 If you want to add rules to determine how a user is routed based on the value of a variable, you can do it with this bot dialog type.